 ABOUT sipke

-After being born I spent the first 19 years of my life in Leeuwarden, a town in the North of the Netherlands.
-To English people I often say it can be seen as the equivalent of a Dutch Glasgow - although to be fair I’ve never been to Glasgow.
-In 2005 I moved to London for love and also to build a career in photography.
-Commercial photography was given up on, as I quickly realised it would be easier to make a living in different ways and I had no passion for commercial photography anyway.
-But I have consistently been working on making art with photography as my main medium.
+After being born I spent the first 19 years of my life in Leeuwarden, a small town in the North of the Netherlands.
+In 2005 I moved to London for love and to pursue a life in photography.
+While making a living as a retoucher I have consistently been working on making art with photography as the main medium.
+While by very proficient with photoshop I never alter any of my own work, apart from grading.

-My projects usually involve people as I find people interesting.
+My projects usually involve people.
 I love involving them with a project asking them to participate somehow, usually by adding text or drawings to a portrait or image.
 In 2005, for Return to Sender, I sent 500 hand written letters with an image to random people all across the UK, asking for a response.
 For the HAIR project I asked people to have all their hair cut off and to then reflect on that.
 In the pandemic I photographed the neighbours in black and white to then revisit them 2 years later inside their houses, shooting them in colour now.
-For Take a Look at Yourself I photographed 150 people with a large plate camera over a period of 8 years, to then ask them to have a really long good look at the image, and reflect.
+For Take a Look at Yourself I photographed 150 people with a large plate camera over a period of 8 years.
+I then asked them to have a really long good look at the image, and reflect.

-As I’m typing this the world around me is rapidly changing.
+The world around us is rapidly changing.
 As if climate change wasn’t enough, ai now seems to be threatening the way we live for good and/or bad.
 When I look online now I’m never really sure anymore what’s real and what not.
-Perhaps it’s just me because I’m old (over 40) but I love real things.
-So when you look at my projects and images, rest assured that it’s all real.
-All images were shot on film.
-Even though I make a living with photoshop, I never alter any of the images I shoot, apart from colour and dust.
-All the people in my images are real people, they exist, live and breathe and have real thoughts and feelings.
-Nothing is ai generated.
+Perhaps it’s just me because I’m getting older but I love real things.
+When you look at my projects and images, know that it’s all real.
+Everything was shot on film, nothing was altered.
+All the people in my images are real people, they exist(ed), live and breathe and have real thoughts and feelings.

 2024 published Take a Look at Yourself, hardcover, 80 pages